skyfielders/python-skyfield/skyfield/documentation/positions.rst

     +09deg 05' 04.7"
     0.96678 au

-But it is actually unusual to print apparent coordinates in a permanent unchanging reference frame like the ICRF, so you are unlikely to find the two values above if you look up the position of Mars on 1980 January 1 in an almanac or by using other astronomy software.
+But printing apparent coordinates in ICRF coordinates like this is an unusual choice.
+You are unlikely to find the two values above if you look up the position of Mars on 1980 January 1 in an almanac or by using other astronomy software.